sven-piller/eslint-plugin/README.md

 - All `mysticatea/eslint-plugin/*` rules are imported from [eslint-plugin-eslint-plugin](https://www.npmjs.com/package/eslint-plugin-eslint-plugin).
 - All `mysticatea/node/*` rules are imported from [eslint-plugin-node](https://www.npmjs.com/package/eslint-plugin-node).
 - All `mysticatea/ts/*` rules are imported from [eslint-plugin-typescript](https://www.npmjs.com/package/eslint-plugin-typescript).
-- The `mysticatea/prettier` rule is imported from [eslint-plugin-prettier](https://www.npmjs.com/package/eslint-plugin-prettier).
 - All `mysticatea/angular/*` rules are imported from [eslint-plugin-angular](https://www.npmjs.com/package/eslint-plugin-angular).

 > **Q:** Why don't you use those plugins directly?<br>